Common Dandelion – Taraxacum Officinale: Edible & Medicinal Uses of the #1 Gateway Herb to Foraging Wild Plants

 Medicinal tags include Alterative, Bitters, Circulatory, Cool and Moist, Digestive, Diuretic, Laxative, Lithotriptic, Lymphatic, and Urinary.
 See Medicinal tag key for more information.

 Common usage includes the rhizome and roots as a bitter tonic and mild laxative.
-I often use the roots for tea or add a tincture of dandelion root to my coffee to support my liver.
+I often use the roots for tea/coffee or add a tincture of dandelion root to my coffee to support my liver.
 The fresh juice is more potent.

-Alternative Uses of the “Milk Witch”
+Alternative Uses of “Blowball”

 The flower can be used to produce a yellow dye and the roots make a magenta dye.

-Eastern Tiger Swallowtails on Dandelions
+Eastern Tiger Swallowtail on Dandelions

 Growing Taraxacum Officinale